timkinnane/node-dev-dotfiles/docs/PREREQUISITES.md

 gh auth login
 ```

+Choose `Github.com`, `SSH` and `Yes` to generate a new SSH key to add to your GitHub account
+(passphrase is optional).

-The GitHub CLI will create and upload an SSH key to use with your account.
-Before proceeding you
+The GitHub CLI will create and upload the SSH key.
+Before proceeding you will need to grant that
-will need to grant that key access to any organization you want to access.
+key access to any organization you want to access.

 Go to your [account settings for SSH Keys](https://github.com/settings/keys) and select "Configure
 SSO" for the key you just uploaded then click Authorize for each required org.